drparadox99/Mobile-news-app-in-kotlin/README.md

 **RecyclerView**: For displaying lists of news articles.
 **SharedPreferences**: To save user preferences (e.g., favorited articles).
 **Material Design**: For creating a modern, responsive UI.

+# Getting Started

+**Prerequisites**
+Android Studio installed on your machine.
+Git (optional) for version control.

+**How to run**
+  - Clone project
+  - Launch Android Studio and select Open an existing Android Studio project
+  - Sync Gradle
+  - Connect your Android device or start an emulator
+  - Run button in Android Studio to build and install the app on your device

+# License

+This project is licensed under the MIT License.
+See the LICENSE file for details.